EndPointCorp/end-point-blog/2021/05/04/integrating-laravel-with-a-react-frontend.html.md

 ### Getting Things Running

 You may notice that, after adding the React scaffolding from `laravel/ui`, it doesn’t work out of the box.
-The React ui helper we used doesn’t actually add a `div` to the HTML to render the `Example` component into.
-We can go ahead and replace the welcome page’s `body` section with a container `div`:
+The React UI helper we used doesn’t actually add a `div` to the HTML to render the `Example` component into.
+We can go ahead and replace the welcome page’s `body` contents with a container `div`:

 ```html
 <body class="antialiased">